blaze/blaze/docs/source/overview.rst

 At the heart of Table is a delayed-evaluation system (like SymPy, Theano, and a host of other tools).
-As a result, every operation actually returns a node of a simple, directed graph of functions and arguments (also analagous to DyND).
+As a result, every operation actually returns a node of a simple, directed graph of functions and arguments (also analogous to DyND).
 However, as far as possible, these nodes will propagate meta-data and meta-compute (such as dtype, and shape, and index-iterator parameters so that the eventual calculation framework can reason about how to manage the